MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devtest/adding-wpp-software-tracing-to-a-windows-driver.md

-## Step 2: Choose which trace message functions you intend to use and define the WPP macros for the those functions
+## Step 2: Choose which trace message functions you intend to use and define the WPP macros for those functions

 Like a debug print function, a trace message function is a function (or macro) you add to your code to write trace messages.